 What happens during an education, health and care needs assessment

-The education health and care (EHC) needs assessment process can take up to 20 weeks.
+The education health and care needs assessment (EHCNA) process can take up to 20 weeks.

-An assessment does not always lead to an EHC plan but it will provide more information about your child or young person's needs and the support needed to meet their needs.
+An assessment does not always lead to an education, health and care (EHC) plan.
+However, it will provide more information about your child's needs and the support needed to meet their needs.

 If you are moving into Kent with an EHC plan follow this guidance.

-The EHC needs assessment process is split into 3 time periods within 16 weeks of the request.
+The EHC assessment process splits into 3 time periods within 16 weeks of the request.

 During the first 6 weeks we'll contact you to tell you the name of your assessment officer.
 We will also:

-• inform you whether or not we believe an EHC Needs Assessment is necessary and set out the next steps.
+- inform you whether we believe an EHCNA is necessary and set out the next steps.

 The decision process

-We must make a decision whether an EHC needs assessment is necessary, and will make contact within 6 weeks to confirm our decision as outlined in the SEND code of practice 2015 (page 154 - section 9).
+We must make a decision whether an EHCNA is necessary.
+We will contact with you within 6 weeks to confirm our decision.
+The SEND code of practice 2015 (page 154 - section 9) outlines this.

 We will notify: